usepvm/pvm/readme.md

 # PHP Version Manager for Windows

+PVM (PHP Version Manager) is a lightweight PowerShell tool for Windows that makes it easy to install, switch, and manage multiple PHP versions.

 ## Installation & Setup

 Clone the repo and add the directory to you Path variable.